The wet Monday asphalt was still smoking when a silver shape glided into our lot.

 - And, frankly, Japanese owners barely drive their cars

 The mileage, service history, and condition of this example are not comparable to U.S. or European cars that spent their lives being thrashed by their twentysomething owners.
-This is precisely why exporters in China, Australia, and Southeast Asia consistently shop the Japanese market first.
+With new-car supply now permanently cut off in 2026, this is exactly why exporters in China, Australia, and Southeast Asia are accelerating their inquiries — “buy it while it is still in Japan” has become the practical last window.

 Available for Inspection at Soukyo Motors